Luke-Pixel/titanbay-task/README.md

 # 🏦 Titanbay Take-Home Technical Task

-This project is a **Node.js + Express + Prisma + PostgreSQL** API that simulates a private investment management platform for Titanbay.
+This project is a **Node.js + Express + Prisma + PostgreSQL** API that simulates a private investment management platform.
 It includes fully functional CRUD endpoints, schema validation with **Zod**, tests using **Jest + Supertest**, and interactive **Swagger API documentation**.

 ---